 MRT Fast and Easy

 Underground but fast.
-Plastic black token from the machine, give change, or from the ticket office.
+Plastic black token from the vending machine (return change), or from the ticket office.

 120 baht one day pass